 Dr Borland, Janet Lorraine

-Janet Borland is Assistant Professor and Director of the Japanese Studies Programme.
+Janet Borland is Assistant Professor of Japanese Studies at the University of Hong Kong.

 |Awardees||Award Date||Honours / Awards / Prizes||Category|